Frequently Asked Questions.

 09 — Do you offer group sessions or workshops?

-Workshops are currently in development and will focus on fiber arts, identity, symbolism, and creative self-reflection.
-Announcements will be made through the newsletter—be sure to sign up if you’d like to stay in the loop.
+Workshops are in development and will focus on fiber arts, identity, symbolism, sensory awareness, and creative self-reflection.
+Future groups may explore themes like neurodivergent identity, body connection, or mindful making.
+Sign up for the newsletter to stay in the loop.

 10 — I’m neurodivergent / LGBTQIA+.
 Is this space for me?